modip-org/spec/format_values.md

 Generic Installers exist to allow Frameworks to be stored as Projects.
 If a Framework offers an installer for both Windows (e.g. .exe) and a generic jar-based installer, they should be stored as separate files with the respective `installerWin` and `installerGeneric` relations.

-The `compressedOverrides` relation allows for modpacks to be defined in the format.
-After downloading all required mods/projects for a modpack, launchers should download the file marked with `compressedOverrides`, decompress it, and copy it's contents to the Minecraft game directory.
-(TODO: move this information to Installation PR?)

 There are also some standard Framework-specific `rel` values:

 - `forgeUniversal`